 • Know what is required to maintain and report on key financial documents

-• Know what is required to complete an effective funding application
+• Know what is needed to complete an effective funding application

 • Understand the importance of impact measurement within the Third Sector